By Foot Width, Barefoot Shoe Reviews, By Type, Men's, Top Picks, Women's

 6. Are there barefoot shoes for narrow heels and wide toes?

 Yes, many barefoot brands design shoes with anatomically shaped toe boxes for wide toes while maintaining a secure fit around narrower heels.
-Brands like Realfoot and Proalp are good examples.
+Proalp is a good example of this.

 7. Can I customize barefoot shoes or sandals for a better fit?